 - FWI will provide a financial reward based on the outcomes of the validation process (Table 2). - Rewards will be allocated as follows: - Reward A will be awarded to the party that has submitted a package validated to remotely sense all four of FWI's key water quality parameters.
-If packages from two or more parties meet this requirement, the best package will be rewarded. - If no package meets the criteria for Reward A, Reward B will be awarded to the party that has submitted a package validated to remotely sense the indicated water quality parameters.
+If packages from two or more parties meet this requirement, the best package will be rewarded.2 - If no package meets the criteria for Reward A, Reward B will be awarded to the party that has submitted a package validated to remotely sense the indicated water quality parameters.
 If packages from two or more parties meet this requirement, the best package will be rewarded. - If no packages meet the criteria for Reward A or Reward B, Reward C will be awarded to the party that has submitted a package validated to remotely sense the indicated water quality parameters.
 If packages from two or more parties meet this requirement, the best package will be rewarded. - If no packages meet the criteria for Reward A, Reward B, or Reward C, Reward D will be awarded to the party that has submitted a package validated to remotely sense the indicated water quality parameter.
-If packages from two or more parties meet this requirement, the best package will be rewarded. - If no packages meet the criteria for Reward A, Reward B, Reward C or Reward D, Reward E and/or Reward F will be awarded to the party(ies) that has submitted models validated to remotely sense dissolved oxygen and/or ammonia.
-If models from two or more parties meet this requirement, the best model will be rewarded. - For any submitted package, if the package as a whole does not meet the minimum requirements but one or more of the individual models does, those models will be considered for the relevant financial rewards.
+If packages from two or more parties meet this requirement, the best package will be rewarded.

-&lt;sup>2 The "best package" will be based on the R, RMSE and MAE values for each individual water quality parameter within the package.
+$^{^2}$ The "best package" will be based on the R2, RMSE and MAE values for each individual water quality parameter within the package.
 The order of importance of models from FWI's perspective is as follows: dissolved oxygen > ammonia > pH > chlorophyll-a.

-For example, in the case of a package of three models intended to remotely sense dissolved oxygen, pH, and ammonia (competing for Reward B), if the models for pH and ammonia do not pass the validation process but the model for dissolved oxygen does, this model will be eligible for consideration for Reward E.
+- If no packages meet the criteria for Reward A, Reward B, Reward C, or Reward D, Reward E and/or Reward F will be awarded to the party(ies) that have submitted models validated to remotely sense dissolved oxygen and/or ammonia.
+If models from two or more parties meet this requirement, the best model will be rewarded. - For any submitted package, if the package as a whole does not meet the minimum requirements but one or more of the individual models do, those models will be considered for the relevant financial rewards. - For example, in the case of a package of three models intended to remotely sense dissolved oxygen, pH, and ammonia (competing for Reward B), if the models for pH and ammonia do not pass the validation process but the model for dissolved oxygen does, this model will be eligible for consideration for Reward E.

 Table 2.
 Financial rewards provided by FWI.
 Models for each water quality parameter must be validated by FWI and meet the minimum criteria.
 If no package meets the criteria for Reward A, Reward B will be awarded; if no packages meet the criteria for Reward A or B, Reward C will be awarded; if no packages meet the criteria for Reward A, B, or C, Reward D will be awarded; if no packages meet the criteria for Reward A, B, or C, Reward D will be awarded; if no packages meet the criteria for Reward A, B, or C, Reward D will be awarded; if no packages meet the criteria for Reward A, B, C, or D, Reward E and/or Reward F will be awarded.
-If two or more parties meet the minimum requirements for a reward, the best package will be determined by comparing the R, RMSE and MAE values for each of the individual water quality parameters.
+If two or more parties meet the minimum requirements for a reward, the best package will be determined by comparing the R2, RMSE, and MAE values for each of the individual water quality parameters.
 The order of importance of models is as follows: dissolved oxygen > ammonia > pH > chlorophyll-a.